slimcoin-project/slimcoin-project.github.io/content/en/about-slimcoin.md

 If you want to help with development & documentation: [Go to our Github page](https://github.com/slimcoin-project/).

-We have also a [wiki](https://github.com/slimcoin-project/Slimcoin/wiki) you can decide to help us working on.
+We have also a [wiki](https://github.com/slimcoin-project/Slimcoin/wiki) if you wish to help with it.

 [//]: # (### Inscription service & Decentralized Websites)